hickatheworld/SM402I-Project/README.md

 on which automaton you want to work.
 You can pick any of the 44 test automata which are grouped in the automata.json file, located under the src/ folder.
 2. Once you chose your automaton you can do various things, concerning either :
-   2.1.
-Display it - in the terminal
+   * 1. Display it - in the terminal
-   2.2.
-Standardize it - wip
+   * 2. Standardize it - wip
-   2.3.
-Determinize it - wip
+   * 3. Determinize it - wip
+   * 4. Exit - quit the program

-# 📜 Conventions :
+# 📜 Conventions and techinalities :

 - the empty word (\epsilon) is represented by the symbol "E" in our code
 - when completing, you sometimes need to add a "bin" state.
 This state is identified as "P" in our code